feranick/tensorflow-builds/README.md

     export XLA_FLAGS=--xla_gpu_cuda_data_dir=/usr/local/cuda-12.5
     ```

-3. When compiling TensorFlow 2.29.x on Ubuntu 24.04, clang won't work. in `./configure` when asked, "Do you want to use Clang to build TensorFlow?" respond NO. When prompted for the GCC host compiler path → /usr/bin/x86_64-linux-gnu-gcc-12 If gcc12 is not installed, proceed with:
+3. When compiling TensorFlow 2.19.x on Ubuntu 24.04, clang may not work.
+If so, In `./configure` when asked, "Do you want to use Clang to build TensorFlow?" respond NO. When prompted for the GCC host compiler path → /usr/bin/x86_64-linux-gnu-gcc-12 If gcc12 is not installed, proceed with:

    ```
    sudo apt-get install gcc-12 g++-12